 There were 53 participants and 543 words.
-The initial summary table suggests audiovisual modality does indeed retard response times over audio-only.
+The summary table suggests audiovisual modality does indeed retard response times over audio-only.

 Show the code

-bind_rows(Participants =summarize(mdl_dat, .by =c(modality, PID), M =mean(RT)),Stimulus =summarize(mdl_dat, .by =c(modality, stim), M =mean(RT)),.id ="Factor") |>mutate(Factor =case_when( Factor =="Participants"~glue("Participants (n = {n_PID})"), Factor =="Stimulus"~glue("Word Stimulus (n = {n_stim})") ),grp =coalesce(PID, stim) ) %>%ggplot(aes(x = modality)) +geom_line(aes(y = M, group = grp), alpha = .3, color ="dodgerblue3") +facet_wrap(facets =vars(Factor)) +labs(title ="Effect of Modality on Task Mean Response Time",subtitle ="by Participant and Word Stimulas",y ="milliseconds (ms)" )
+bind_rows(Participants =summarize(rt_dat, .by =c(modality, PID), M =mean(RT)),Stimulus =summarize(rt_dat, .by =c(modality, stim), M =mean(RT)),.id ="Factor") |>mutate(Factor =case_when( Factor =="Participants"~glue("Participants (n = {n_PID})"), Factor =="Stimulus"~glue("Word Stimulus (n = {n_stim})") ),grp =coalesce(PID, stim) ) %>%ggplot(aes(x = modality)) +geom_line(aes(y = M, group = grp), alpha = .3, color ="dodgerblue3") +facet_wrap(facets =vars(Factor)) +labs(title ="Modality Effect on Mean Response Time",subtitle ="by Participant and Word Stimulas",y ="milliseconds (ms)" )

-3.1 The LMM Model
+3.1 LMM Model

-The LMM represents the \(i\)-th observation for the \(j\)-th random-effects group as
+LMM represents the \(i\)-th observation for the \(j\)-th random-effects group as

 Where \(\beta_0\) and \(\beta_1\) are the fixed effect intercept and slope, and \(u_j\) is the random effect for the \(j\)-th group.
 The \(u_j\) terms are the group deviations from the population mean and are assumed to be normally distributed with mean 0 and variance \(\sigma_u^2\).
 The residual term is also assumed to be normally distributed with mean 0 and variance \(\sigma_\epsilon^2\)

-In our case, \(\beta_0\) and \(\beta_1\) are the fixed effects of modality. \(u_j\) would be the \(j\) = 53 levels of PID.
-There might also be an \(\eta_k\) term representing \(k\) = 543 word stimuli.
+In our study, \(\beta_0\) and \(\beta_1\) are the fixed effects of modality; \(u_j\) is the \(j\) = 53 PID levels; and the model includes an additional term, \(\eta_k\), for the \(k\) = 543 stim levels.

 Fit an LMM with the lmer package.
 The pipes (|) in the formula indicate the value to the left varies by the variable to the right.
 1 is the intercept (no interactions).
+You can model the random effects two ways:

 Linear mixed model fit by REML ['lmerMod']

-Formula: RT ~ modality + (1 | PID) + (1 | stim)
+Formula: RT ~ 1 + modality + (1 | PID) + (1 | stim)

 Data: data